 - Follow your doctor's dietary advice, which may include: following a low-sodium diet, taking a potassium supplement, or including high-potassium foods (such as bananas and orange juice) in your diet.

 Other Digoxin Guidelines

-While taking this drug, your doctor may tell you to take and record your pulse daily.
-He or she will tell you how rapid your pulse should be.
+- While taking this drug, your doctor may tell you to take and record your pulse daily.
+They will tell you how rapid your pulse should be.
 If your pulse is slower than recommended, contact your doctor about taking digoxin that day.

 - Keep all appointments with your doctor and the laboratory so your response to the drug can be monitored.
 You may have electrocardiograms (ECGs) and blood tests, and your dose may be adjusted.

 - This medication may cause drowsiness.
 Do not drive a car or operate machinery until you know how this drug affects you.